GeveoAu/blog/_posts/2022-06-03-Values-and-Practices-that-follow-in-the-Extreme-Programming.md

 linkedin: https://www.linkedin.com/in/dileepa-karunathilake/

 description : Extreme Programming is an agile software development framework that produces higher quality software in a short time while keeping the welfare of the development team.
-To achieve productivity extreme programming follows certain values and practices that can be also used in any other development process.
+To achieve productivity, extreme programming follows certain values and practices that can be also used in any other development process.

 ---
 ___